microsoft/OMS-Agent-for-Linux/README.md

 * Debian GNU/Linux 8 and 9
 * Ubuntu Linux 14.04 LTS and 16.04 LTS

 **Note:** Containers are not supported.
-If you need to monitor containers, leverage the [container monitoring solution](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-overview).
+If you need to monitor containers, please leverage the [Container Monitoring solution](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/containers) for Docker hosts or [Azure Monitor for containers](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-overview) for Kubernetes.

 **Note:** Openssl 1.1.0 is only supported on x86_64 platforms (64-bit).